 Jeff Bridges plays down and out football player Terry Brogan.
 This is the equivalent of the played by Mitchum in Out of the Past (1947).
 Bridges, born in 1947, is the son of famous actor Lloyd Bridges.
 Jeff and his older brother Beau grew up around Hollywood and occasionally showed up on his parent’s programs.

 In the 1980s Bridge’s laid back style began to produce dividends.
-One of these movies was the ground breaking Sci-fi thriller TRON (1982).
-Another movies during this period was The Fabulous Baker Boys (1989) with his brother and Michelle Pfeiffer.
+One of these movies was the groundbreaking Sci-fi thriller TRON (1982).
+Another movie during this period was The Fabulous Baker Boys (1989) with his brother and Michelle Pfeiffer.
 He really got noticed for the sci-fi film Starman (1984) where he played with a deadpan face.
 Maybe half-tard.
 He received his third Oscar nomination.
 He finished the decade with the quite enjoyable triumphant saga Tucker: The Man and His Dream (1988).

-A good actor up to this point, the 1990s on turned him in to a super star.
-Some films include enigmatic The Fisher King (1991), American Heart (1992), Fearless (1993), The Big Lebowski (1998), the dude abides, the The Contender (2000), where he played the coolest American president ever and received his forth Oscar nomination, as a shaved head villain in Iron Man (2008), he was amazing in Crazy Heart (2009), playing a drunken down and out country singer and won the best actor Oscar, he reprised his role as Flynn in TRON: Legacy (2010), before finishing up that decade with True Grit (2010) and another Oscar nomination.
+A good actor up to this point, the 1990s on turned him into a superstar.
+Some films include enigmatic The Fisher King (1991), American Heart (1992), Fearless (1993), The Big Lebowski (1998), the dude abides, the The Contender (2000), where he played the coolest American president ever and received his fourth Oscar nomination, as a shaved head villain in Iron Man (2008), he was amazing in Crazy Heart (2009), playing a drunken down and out country singer and won the best actor Oscar, he reprised his role as Flynn in TRON: Legacy (2010), before finishing up that decade with True Grit (2010) and another Oscar nomination.

 Dorian Harewood played the role of bookie Tommy.
 I guess he is closest to the Joe character from the original.
 Harewood is a prolific character actor with 167 total credits.
 Recently he has been active in video games and animated voice work as well as a lot of television.
 However, he is starred in quite a few enjoyable movies including Gray Lady Down (1978), Tank (1984) – I said enjoyable, not good, Against All Odds (1984), The Falcon and the Snowman (1986), Full Metal Jacket (1987), and Gothika (2003).